 If you’re interested in driving up Haleakala, you will most likely be able to do that in a car.
 Unless you have no experience driving in the hills/mountains, you should be just fine.
 If you’d be more comfortable taking a tour, that is an option.
 I would consider it a moderate drive, not too difficult.
 If you can drive the Road to Hana, you can drive up Haleakala. 🙂

 Want to know my Maui recommendations?
 Check out 7 things to do in Maui.

 Do you need a rental car on the Big Island?

 The Big Island is, well, big.
 You can fit all of the other islands on the Big Island, twice!
 You’ll need a rental car to see all the sights.
 I do recommend renting a Jeep on the Big Island over all of the other islands.
 There are beautiful places that you’ll want to see (Mauna Kea, Waipio Valley) and some of them are inaccessible by car.

 Although some of the most beautiful spots in Kauai are inaccessible, even by car, you will need a rental car on Kauai.
 Kauai is another place where I’d recommend upgrading to the 4-wheel drive if you’d like to have more access to certain areas.
 Some roads can be hard to access by car, especially if there has been a lot of rain.

 There will be rain.
 Did you know that the rainiest spot in the world is on Kauai?
 Mt.
 Waialeale averages more than 373 inches of rainfall each year.
 Don’t worry, that doesn’t mean that all of Kauai is continually raining.
-Much of the island remains relatively dry, especially in the summer.
+Much of the island remains dry and sunny, especially in the summer.